 Latvia has ratified major international human rights instruments, consulted with international human rights experts and followed the recommendations of various international organizations (United Nations, Organization for Security and Co-operation in Europe, Council of Europe etc.) during the drafting of relevant legislation.
 This has helped to ensure that Latvian legislation and practice fully conform with the international standards and practice.

 The Constitution of the Republic of Latvia enshrines the basic principle that persons belonging to national minorities have the right to preserve and develop their language, ethnic and cultural identity.
 Further implementation of the principle is stipulated by the 1991 Law “On the Unrestricted Development and Right to Cultural Autonomy of Latvia's National and Ethnic Groups” providing that state institutions should promote the creation of material conditions for the development of the education, language and culture of national and ethnic groups residing in Latvia through allocating funds from the national budget for such purposes.

-According to the data in June 2022 by the Central Statistical Bureau, 24.2% of Latvia’s population are ethnic Russians, but a significant proportion (12.7%) is composed of representatives of other nationalities (e.g. Belarusians, Ukrainians, Poles, Lithuanians, Jews, Roma, etc.).
-62.9% of Latvia’s population are Latvians.
+According to the data in January 2023 by the Central Statistical Bureau, 24% of Latvia’s population are ethnic Russians, but a significant proportion (12.6%) is composed of representatives of other nationalities (e.g. Belarusians, Ukrainians, Poles, Lithuanians, Jews, Roma, etc.).
+60% of Latvia’s population are Latvians.
 2.5% of the population have chosen not to indicate their nationality.

 Citizenship policy in Latvia